Adams State University: Academics

-Adams State offers bachelor's degrees in 16 different academic programs, with nearly 60 emphases, five teacher licensure programs, and ten pre-professional programs, in addition to seven master's degrees and one doctoral degree.
+Adams State offers bachelor's degrees in 16 different academic programs, with nearly 60 emphases, 5 teacher licensure programs, and 10 pre-professional programs, in addition to 7 master's degrees and 1 doctoral degree.
 Students can also earn an associate of art or science degree at Adams State.

 Campus

 Adams State University's campus is located in the heart of the San Luis Valley.
 All of the university's academic and residential buildings are located on its contiguous 90 acre campus.

 Academic buildings

-The main administration building and oldest building on campus is Richardson Hall, named after the school's first president, Dr. Ira Richardson.
+The main administration building and oldest building on campus is Richardson Hall, named after the school's first president, Ira Richardson.
 The home of the math and science curriculum, Porter Hall, is named for alumnus William A. Porter, the creator of E-Trade and a major benefactor of the school.
-McDaniel Hall, named for donor and emeritus faculty member Dr. John McDaniel, is the main venue for English, psychology, history, sociology, and teacher education classes.
+McDaniel Hall, named for donor and emeritus faculty member John McDaniel, is the main venue for English, psychology, history, sociology, and teacher education classes.

 Campus edifices for the performing arts include the Adams State University Theater (erected in 2001), the Music Building (which underwent major renovations in 2011) and the Leon Memorial Concert Hall.